oracle/truffleruby/doc/user/compatibility.md

 C extensions are a priority for development, and we have a clear technical way ahead to implement support for them, but they aren't ready for use yet.

+#### Standard libraries

+Quite a few of the less commonly used  standard libraries are currently not supported, such as `fiddle`, `sdbm`, `gdbm`, `tk`.
+It's quite hard to get an understanding of all the standard libraries that should be available, so it's hard to give a definitive list of those that are missing.

 ## Features with major differences

 #### Threads run in parallel